-Furman students who are not making satisfactory academic progress at the end of the academic year will be notified via email that they are not meeting federal standards.
+Furman students who are not making satisfactory academic progress at the end of the semester will be notified via email that they are not meeting federal standards.
 These students will not be awarded federal financial aid for the upcoming semester.
-To appeal, you may write a formal letter of appeal.
-This letter will earn you consideration for a probationary semester.
+To appeal, you may write a formal letter (email) of appeal and include documentation, as necessary.

 Submitting an Appeal

-A formal letter, or email from the student explaining any mitigating circumstances and how the circumstances have or will be resolved in order to achieve academic progress must be submitted to the office of financial aid.
+A formal letter, or email from the student including applicable documentation explaining any mitigating circumstances and how the circumstances have or will be resolved in order to achieve academic progress must be submitted to the Office of Financial Aid.
 Mitigating circumstances are considered to be any situations beyond the student’s control that prevent them from successfully completing the required number of hours attempted or earning the required cumulative GPA.

 Some examples of mitigating circumstances include student illness, family illness, other family problems, interpersonal problems with other students, problems adjusting to college life, balancing school, employment obligations, and others.
 A financial aid counselor may determine if other circumstances documented by the student may be considered.